-VOLTS/AMPS submenu: This is the first submenu.
-Select VOLTS for a display of a line-line or lineneutral selection.
-Select line-line or line-neutral for the desired voltage display.
+neutral selection.
+Select line-line (L-L) or line-neutral (L-N) for the desired voltage display.
 Select AMPS for a display of L1, L2, and L3 current in amps.
 When voltage or current parameters are displayed, pressing the button next to the "<<" will return the display ("BACK") to the L-L/L-N submenu.